pachyderm/docs/content/latest/how-tos/developer-workflow/working-with-pipelines.md

 ## Step 4: Create/Edit the Pipeline Config

-Pachyderm's pipeline specification files store the configuration information about the Docker image and code that Pachyderm should run, the input repo(s) of the pipeline, parallelism settings, GPU usage etc...
+Pachyderm's pipeline specification files store the configuration information about the Docker image and code that MLDM should run, the input repo(s) of the pipeline, parallelism settings, GPU usage etc...
 Pipeline specifications are stored in JSON or YAML format.

 A standard pipeline specification must include the following